Hide and Seek with Gaia. Detectability of Predicted Thin-Disc Metal-Rich RR Lyrae Binaries in Gaia DR3 and DR4: Results

 Table~\ref{tab:models_bfrac} shows that the posterior constraints on the binary fraction closely track the detectability results discussed in Section~\ref{sec:detectability}.
 Considering the full sample, models with fiducial orbital periods and no or mild chromatic bias (R, NV, E5, V03) yield an upper limit on the binary fraction of $\approx 0.3$.
 A stronger chromaticity bias (V065) or longer orbital periods (P2) pushes this limit to $\approx 0.5$, while in the cases of V065P2 and P03 the constraints become substantially weaker, remaining consistent with binary fractions $\gtrapprox 0.7$, in line with the prediction of an exclusive production of metal-rich RRLs through binary formation in the sample which may be up to $30\%$ contaminated by the classical metal-poor RRLs.
 When restricting the analysis to the most metal-rich subsample ($\mathrm{[Fe/H]} > -0.3$), the constraints weaken further, partly due to smaller number statistics.
 In this regime, for all models, a high binary fraction (at least $\approx 0.7$) cannot be excluded at high statistical significance.

 Figure~\ref{fig:fbin} presents the results obtained by allowing the binary fraction to vary continuously with metallicity using a fully Bayesian framework that also accounts for the uncertainties in detectability and metallicity, as well as their correlation (Section~\ref{sec:fbinmet}).
 Most models show a U-shaped posterior, with an increase in the allowed binary fraction at both the high- and low-metallicity ends.
 Because the posterior strongly depends on the number of sources (Equation~\ref{eq:lkl}), this trend is largely driven by low-number statistics.
-Indeed, the bulk (95\%) of the RRLs in the sample have nominal photometric metallicities between $-0.6$ and $-0.2$ (Figure~\ref{fig:rrlsample}), with lower and higher values populated only because of the large photometric uncertainties.
+Indeed, the bulk (95\%) of the RRLs in the sample have nominal photometric metallicities between $-0.6$ and $-0.2$ (Figure~\ref{fig:rrlsample}).
+However, given the large photometric uncertainties, the sampled metallicity range extends well beyond these nominal values: 95\% of the metallicities drawn from the individual error distributions fall between $-1.2$ and $0.35$.
+Thus, the tails of the metallicity distribution are still explored, albeit with considerably less statistical constraining power.
 Therefore, while a genuine increase in the binary fraction as a function of metallicity cannot be excluded within the uncertainties, the metallicity dependence of the posteriors shown in Figure~\ref{fig:fbin} should not be over-interpreted.
 The model with the strongest reduction in detectability (P03) shows a flat metallicity trend, as the low detectability dominates over the effect of sample size.

 The models in which chromaticity bias is not accounted for, or is assumed to have a low impact (V03), show that in the metallicity range with the highest source density a binary fraction higher than 0.6 is excluded at high significance.